Stellar Time Keeping

 Star Movement

-equivalent to 15 arc seconds of angle each second of time for a star at
+is equivalent to 15 arc seconds of angle each second of time for

-pixel) then it will take 33 milli seconds for a star image to move
+micron pixel) then it will take 33 milli seconds for a star

-part of a TV camera it may be better to just use a single photo diode.
+that's part of a TV camera it may be better to just use a single

-in view value and stay at that value until the star goes off the active
+star is in view value and stay at that value until the star goes

 orders of magnitude smaller adds a lot of noise.